FX Leaders

 Market Volatility

-The volatility of a given pair determines how risky it is to trade.
+The volatility of a given pair determines how risky it is to trade it.
 The stronger the market volatility, the riskier it is to trade with this pair.
 On the one hand, strong volatility creates great earning options due to the many powerful trends.
-On the other hand, it could cause quick, painful losses.
+On the other hand, it might cause quick, painful losses.
 Volatility is derived from fundamental events that influence the market.
-The less stable and solid the economy, the more volatile the charts will be.
+The less stable and solid the economy is, the more volatile the charts will be.

-If we look at the major currencies: The most secure and stable majors are USD, CHF and JPY.
-These three majors are used as reserve currencies.
-The central banks of most developed economies hold these currencies.
-This has an inevitable, major impact on both the global economy and exchange rates.
-USD, JPY, and CHF constitute the majority of the global currency reserves.
+If we look at the major currencies for example: The most secure and stable majors are USD, CHF, and JPY.
+The reason for this is that these 3 majors are used as reserve currencies The central banks of most developed economies hold these currencies, with an inevitable, major impact on both the global economy and exchange rates.
+USD, JPY, and CHF constitute the majority of the global currency reserves, which are enormous.

 How to determine the level of volatility of a certain forex pair:

-Moving Average: Moving Averages help trader follow the ups and downs of a pair during any period, by examining the pair’s history.
+• Moving Average: Helps the trader to follow the ups and downs of a pair during any period, by examining the pair’s history.

 We have emphasized this numerous times throughout the course.
-There isn’t one person in the world, not even Mr. Warren Buffett himself, who can predict all price movements.
-There is no trader, brokerage or bank that can foresee every trend at any given time.
-Sometimes, Forex is unexpected, and may cause losses if we are not careful.
+There isn’t even one person in the world, not even Mr. Warren Buffett himself, who can predict all price movements.
+No trader, brokerage, or bank can foresee every trend at any given time.
+Sometimes, Forex is unexpected and may cause us losses if we are not careful.
 No one could predict the social revolutions that occurred in the Arab markets at the beginning of 2011, or the major earthquake in Japan, yet fundamental events like these have left their marks on the global Forex market!

-Stop Loss is a very important technique, designed for reducing our losses in times when the market behaves differently than our trades.
+Stop Loss is a highly important technique, designed for reducing our losses in times when the market behaves the opposite way to our trades.
 Stop Loss plays a critical role in every successful trading plan.
-Think about it – sooner or later you will make mistakes that will lead to losses.
-The idea is to reduce losses as much as you can, while expanding your earnings.
+Think about it- Sooner or later you will make mistakes that will lead to losses.
+The idea is to reduce losses as much as you can while expanding your earnings.
 A Stop Loss order allows us to survive bad, losing days.

 Stop Loss exists in every online trading platform.
 It is executed when we give the order.
 It appears right next to the price quotation and call for action (Buy/Sell).

-How should you set a stop loss order?
-Place a stop loss sell order on long positions just below the support level, and a stop loss buy order on short positions just above the resistance.
+How to set a stop-loss order?
+Place a stop-loss sell order on long positions just below the support level, and a stop-loss buy order on short positions just above the resistance.

 For example: if you want to go long on EUR at USD 1.1024, a recommended stop order should be a little lower than the current price, say around USD 1.0985.

-The main problem with equity stop is that while it takes the trader’s financial condition into consideration, it doesn’t take current market conditions into consideration at all.
+The main problem with equity stop is that while it takes into consideration the trader’s financial condition, it doesn’t take into consideration at all current market conditions.
 A trader is examining himself instead of examining trends and signals produced by the indicators he uses.

 Let’s see what a stop loss looks like on the chart:

 Chart Stop: Setting a Stop Loss not based on price, but according to a graphical point on the chart, around support and resistance levels for instance.
 Chart Stop is an effective and logical method.
-It gives us a safety net for an expected trend which has not actually taken place yet.
-Chart Stop can either be determined by you in advance (Fibonacci levels are recommended areas for setting a Stop Loss) or under a specific condition (you can decide that if the price reaches a crossover point or a breakout, you close the position).
+It gives us a safety net for an expected trend that has not taken place yet.
+Chart Stop can be either determined by you in advance (Fibonacci levels are recommended areas for setting a Stop Loss), or under a specific condition (you can decide that if the price reaches a crossover point or a breakout, you close the position).

 We recommend working with Chart Stop Losses.